MaLsR6053/Web_App_Vulnerabilities_Project/README.md

 <h2>Contributing</h2>

-Feel free to contribute to the project by submitting issues, suggestions, or pull requests.
-Your feedback and contributions are welcome!
+Feel free to contribute to the project by submitting issues, suggestions, or forking your own copy.
+Your feedback is welcome!
+However, due to the intended function and use of this project, I will be selective of any pull requests.

 <h2>License</h2>